The approved COVID-19 vaccines, including Johnson & Johnson's one-shot vaccine, provide optimal protection against the virus.

-Getting vaccinated is one of the most important steps you can take to protect yourself and others from COVID-19.
-For many older adults and those with ongoing conditions like heart disease and diabetes, the vaccine can prevent severe illness or death from the coronavirus.
+Getting vaccinated is one of the most important steps you can take to protect yourself, your family and your community from COVID-19.
+For many older adults and those with ongoing conditions like heart disease and diabetes, the vaccine can prevent severe illness or death from the coronavirus, including the highly contagious and infectious Delta variant.
 For now, you’re unlikely to have much of a choice of vaccines.
 It’s important to take whichever vaccine is offered to you first.
 As vaccine supplies increase and more options become available in the coming months and years, doctors may be able to recommend different types of vaccines for different populations, including older adults.

 Vaccination will get us back to normal, something we all want as soon as possible.